 Even if you believe that the wall is in good condition, we still urge you to wear the protective clothing and respirator that you would otherwise use.

 Working with a pro

-Doing it yourself anyway?
+Are you doing it yourself anyway?

-If the area that you’re working on doesn’t have a door, but rather just an opening, it’s important that you create a zip solution with the use of ZipWall self-adhesive.
-That way you make sure that the dust doesn’t leave the room.
+Suppose the area you’re working on doesn’t have a door but rather just an opening.
+In that case, you must create a zip solution using Zip Wall self-adhesive.
+That way, you make sure that the dust doesn’t leave the room.